 So what is Active Directory?
-Any professional working in IT sector would have come across this term more than once.
-It is good to have the basic knowledge of what Active Directory is all about.
+Any professional working in the IT sector would have come across this term more than once.
+It is good to have a basic knowledge of what Active Directory is all about.
 It is a product of Microsoft and was developed in 1996.
-Its popularity has grown due to the easy usage even for a large organisation.
+Its popularity has grown due to its easy usage even for a large organisation.

 Basically, it is a database storing people’s information in a central repository.
-By central repository we mean that it is not local to any system and is mainly used for authentication of a person’s identity.
-Consider a person has just joined a company.
+By central repository, we mean that it is not local to any system and is mainly used for authentication of a person’s identity.
+Consider a person who has just joined a company.
 How would someone know his identity?
 There should be some way to validate that.
-In simple terms, IT administrators use Active Directory to maintain their information which they use for validating a person’s identity.
+In simple terms, IT administrators use Active Directory to maintain the information which they use for validating a person’s identity.

-There are few concepts that need to be understood in AD: AAA protocol:
+There are a few concepts that need to be understood in AD: AAA protocol:

 Authentication: As mentioned, earlier it is about validating a customer’s identity.

 Authorization: It is the process to check if the user has the right access to use the resource.